For the Summer of 2023, Playing At Learning will be hosting several weeks of youth-robotics camps at The Play Space.

 Please make sure to include your child's name in the "notes" portion of the checkout!

-The EV3/FIRST LEGO League camps all utilize the LEGO Mindstorms EV3 Robotics kit to provide an introduction to robotics and engineering.
+The Spike/FIRST LEGO League camps all utilize the LEGO Mindstorms Spike Prime Robotics kit to provide an introduction to robotics and engineering.
 The FIRST LEGO League games are used as a challenge to provide a fun activity while the students are learning!
 The year in parenthesis in the table above is the year that the named game was originally released.

-Students will be provided a solid foundation in programming with the EV3 programming language.
+Students will be provided a solid foundation in programming with the Icon Blocks or Words Blocks (Scratch-like) programming languages.
 The class will largely be self-paced, with each pair of students working as fast or as slow as needed to develop an understanding of the system.

 Returning students will have the opportunity to work deeper and develop a stronger set of problem solving skills.
 The classes are sized and staffed to allow a high degree of individualized experimentation and learning!